jolfr/langchain-application-template/README.md

 # Python Application Template

-This is an opinionated template to get python applications started up easily with a defined structure and set of tools.
+This is an opinionated template to get langchain applications started up easily with a defined structure and set of tools.

 - Defined project structure
 - Package and environment management with uv
+- Service definition with FastAPI
-- Testing with pytest
+- Testing with DeepEval

 ## Getting Started